blekenbleu/blekenbleu.github.io/Arduino/index.md

 Single-character control [avoids serial string blocking and overflows](https://www.forward.com.au/pfod/ArduinoProgramming/Serial_IO/index.html).

 Green LED blink codes can feedback when processing servo values,
-e.g. briefly off for one belt and briefly on for the other,
+e.g. briefly off for one servo and briefly on for the other,
 with 50% duty cycle for idle operation.
+Probably better to use that LED to signal when servo values are max...
 Blink timing by `delay()` impacts serial bandwidth, so use `millis()`.

 For serial experiments *without* SimHub,